NOSY BE SPORTIVE LEMUR

 The Nosy Be sportive lemur only lives in one protected area.
 This is the Lokobe Strict Reserve on the southeastern part of Nosy Be island.

 Much research still needs to be done concerning the Nosy Be sportive lemur’s taxonomy, population size, distribution, and ecological roles, and the ways in which the species is threatened.
-Fortunately, since 2011, the environmental non-governmental organization Frontier has been looking into some of these concerns in order to gain a better understanding of the species and determine the best methods for its conservation.
+Fortunately, since 2011, the environmental non-governmental organization Frontier has been looking into some of these concerns to gain a better understanding of the species and determine the best methods for its conservation.

 References: